 Don’t Forget to Floss

 Floss, Floss, Floss.
 Cavities like to hide between your teeth.
 Sometimes flossing is the only way to reach the food particles that get stuck between teeth.
 Teach your little ones to floss at least once a day.

 Nutritious foods, such as fruits, vegetables, and whole grains, are high in vitamins and minerals that are important for good dental health.
 What our children eat, or don’t eat, affects how their teeth develop.

+Tooth decay can be prevented.
 With the right care and healthy habits, your child can grow up to have a lifetime of healthy teeth and smiles.

 At Growing Healthy Smiles Pediatric Dentistry, we focus on preventive care and education to keep your little one’s teeth healthy.
 We want to help you and your family avoid common dental health issues like cavities and decay, so we do everything we can to keep parents informed about proper oral hygiene habits.
 If you ever have any concerns or questions, please don’t hesitate to contact us at (904) 215-7800.

 We look forward to helping your child grow a healthy smile!